hrushikeshrv/mjxgui/README.md

     </script>
 ````

-For a details reference please check the [docs](https://hrus.in/mjxgui)
+For a detailed reference please check the [docs](https://hrus.in/mjxgui)